neogenz/generics-bean-modeling/README.md

 # generics-bean-modeling
-How define and manage the creation ( compliance with constraints defined by you ) of beans Javascript
+How define and manage the creation ( compliance with constraints defined by you ) of beans Javascript.